 There’s one additional term that we need to get started:

 series.
-A series is simply a shortcut for saying
+A series is a group of points that share a

 Receiving Points from Clients